-Since 1 May 2009, the Ordinance on the Control of Trans-Border Cash Movements (SR 631.052) has applied in relation to customs inspections.
+Since May 2009, the Ordinance on the Control of Trans-Border Cash Movements (SR 631.052) has applied in relation to customs inspections.
 It allows the temporary confiscation of cash that might be related to terrorism.
-In this regard, the Federal Customs Administration (incl.
-Swiss Border Guard) cooperates with the Money Laundering Reporting Office Switzerland (MROS) and the relevant police forces.
+In this regard, the FCA cooperates with the MROS and the relevant police forces.